Ayehu/custom-activities/HTTP Activities/HTTPRequstWithToken/README.md

 Token Json Key – referred to the key name in the json which contains the value of the token.

-“<\Token>” can then be used in the second post header
+'<Token>' can then be used in the second post header